-- Parent / Teacher conferences or team meetings.
-Your child's teacher can also be contacted through her email or by voicemail.
-Teachers will not be able to return you phone calls during school hours as they are teaching. - Once a week teachers send home or upload to their website My Week At School to inform you of classroom units, activities, and photos of the week in the classroom. - The notebook is for parents to share information from home that may impact your child at school that day (ex.
-Did not sleep well last night; upcoming family event; new pet etc.) - Talk 205 Madison Newsletter from the Principal distributed weekly electronically. - Home visits can also be arranged upon request to your child's teacher
+- Seesaw posts from teachers about student learning on a regular basis. - Once a week teachers send home or upload to Seesaw My Week At School to inform you of classroom learning and upcoming events. - Parent /Teacher conferences or team meetings.
+Your child's teacher can also be contacted through her email or voicemail.
+Teachers will not be able to return your phone calls during school hours as they are teaching. - Madison Newsletter from the Principal distributed weekly electronically. - Home visits can also be arranged upon request to your child's teacher.

-PBS/ CHAMPS Behavioral Interventions:
+Behavioral Interventions:

 We have developed consistent, school wide behavioral outcomes as part of the implementation of Positive Behavioral Supports (PBS).
 Positive Behavior Supports (PBS) is a proactive systems approach to establishing the behavioral supports and social culture needed for all students in a school to achieve social, emotional, and academic success.
 Our outcomes for students are to be ready, respectful, responsible and safe while attending Madison.
 We have worked to determine a system of support and practices for students to reach these outcomes.
-We will take data on our how the students are doing in learning these outcomes through the two power standards that address social emotional development and will further develop additional interventions and supports for students who may be struggling.
-Last year, we also worked to successfully implement CHAMPS, as a way to further structure support in the classroom setting.
-This allows children to know the classroom expectations for all areas of the classroom to ensure that they can reach those expectations.
-The combination of these programs will help us to successfully educate our students and prevent academic/social failures and more comprehensively plan effective interventions for students with increased behavioral and emotional needs.
+We will take data on how the students are doing in learning these outcomes through the two standards that address social emotional development and will further develop additional interventions and supports for students who may be struggling.
 Parents are important as part of this process and we need your support in reinforcing our outcomes and expectations with your children at home.
 The District also has a specific policy and developed procedures on the use of behavioral interventions for students with disabilities.
 We provide a copy of this policy and procedures to parents and guardians of all students with individualized educational plans and it may also be obtained through the Student Services Department.
-If a child is demonstrating behaviors that are dangerous or could injure someone else crisis prevention intervention procedures will be used to keep the child and/or others safe.
-Staff receives training on the proper procedures to use to deescalate the situation safely.
+If a child is demonstrating behaviors that are dangerous or could injure someone else, crisis prevention intervention procedures will be used to keep the child and/or others safe.
+Staff receive training on the proper procedures to use to deescalate the situation safely.
 If crisis prevention intervention strategies are used, we are required to send home written documentation of the event and procedures used.